+Search engine optimization (SEO) continues to be an essential ingredient to online success for small and large businesses alike.
+A multitude of consultants and web service firms have developed services to meet this need among the general business public.
 I have seen extensive proposals that offer SEO related services that cover everything from soup to nuts!
-Some SEO firms specialize on a very niche markets such as PlumberSEO.net and some offer services to all contenders.
-From a small business or sole proprietor perspective, the extent of the recommendations, and associated costs, may look truly nuts!
+Some SEO firms specialize in very niche markets such as PlumberSEO.net and some offer services to all contenders.
+From a small business or sole proprietor perspective, the extent of the recommendations and associated costs may look truly nuts!

 Small Business SEO Best Practice

-- The best advice is to make your website content original, well written and useful to your target audience.
+- Develop regular, quality, well written content.
+Make your website content original, well written, and useful to your target audience.

-- Select the best keywords for your site
+- Select the best keywords for your site.

-- Identify 5 to 10 keywords, two to three word phrases, that you want your business to show up for in search engines
+- Identify 5 to 10 keywords (two to three word phrases) that you want your business to show up for in search engines.

-- For example, create links to important content by linking the words that best describe that content.
+- Create internal, contextual links to important pages of your website.
+Create links to important content by linking the words that best describe that content.
 Avoid linking a page to text that says “click here.”

-- Optimize website title and metatags
+- Optimize website title and metatags.

-- Claim or list your website in the top 5 local directory and review sites in your industry.
+- Claim or list your website in the top local directory and review sites in your industry.

-- Google Places is a must!
+- Google My Business is a must!